yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 are immediately sent to the server with their appropriate HTTP/2 priority.

-HTTP/2 priorities are fairly complex and not all servers respect them fully.
+HTTP/2 priorities are fairly complex and not all servers fully respect them.
 Also, because HTTP/2 is built over TCP, prioritization is even trickier.
-There are various scenarios where the server can start sending low priority resources, then switch to high-priority ones, but have the low-priority resources stuck in the TCP queues, blocking more critical content.
+It's possible that the server would start sending low priority resources, then switch to high-priority ones, but have the low-priority resources fill up the TCP queues, blocking more critical content.

 That means that the order of requests in HTTP/2 matters as well as their